RandomSearch18/pdf-cutter/README.md

 > 📖 PDF Cutter slices your PDFs for PaperCut

+## Download

+Cloning the repository or download the source code from this GitHub repository.

+On school computers, it's easiest to download [just the `main.py` file](https://github.com/RandomSearch18/pdf-cutter/raw/refs/heads/main/main.py).

-## Usage
+## Run

-After cloning the repository or downloading the source code, you can run the program with `uv`:
+You can run the program with `uv`:

 ```bash
 uv run main.py